jimdigriz/debian-mssp4/README.md

  * camera - hides on the PCI bus at [8086:1926](http://pci-ids.ucw.cz/read/PC/8086/1926)
  * touchscreen - hides on the PCI bus at 8086:9d3e
       * pen - though you can pair with it, you only get the eraser switch event
- * sensors
-      * although detected, [something in 4.3 breaks](https://lkml.org/lkml/2015/12/17/808) the IIO sensors though from producing any output
-      * auto-orientation screen rotation
  * SecureBoot is not enabled
  * need to improve power saving
       * suspend uses lots of power (will not last 24 hours)
       * suspend is only accessible via closing the lid, S3 is not exposed via ACPI (means `echo mem > /sys/power/state` does not work)
       * wireless power saving is disabled
-      * `i915.enable_rc6=7` works it seems, need to give it more testing
       * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modeset'ing to black out the screen and crash the system
  * on resume, the reverse scroll is removed (USB reconnect probably)
  * wifi can occasionly still a bit iffy on resume